 How we enjoy our festivities doesn’t have to look like someone else’s.

-Expectations of the First Christmas
+Expectations for the First Holiday

 When we look back to the birth of our Savior, we see an unconventional story.
 Mary and Joseph needed to leave their hometown and travel to Bethlehem to be counted in the census.